dbsnapper/dbsnapper/docs/dbsnapper-cloud/introduction.md

 ## On-prem and Private Cloud Compatible

-The lightweight DBSnapper CLI works on your local system or in your private cloud infrastructure.
+The lightweight DBSnapper Agent works on your local system or in your private cloud infrastructure.
 Integrating with the DBSnapper Cloud provides centralized configuration, storage, and sharing of your database snapshots.